Flywheel WordPress Hosting – An In-Depth Everything-You-Need-To-Know Review (With Real Data)

 As mentioned, one of the most interesting and potentially time-saving developer-friendly features of Flywheel is the ability to quickly create private demo sites for your clients — without the need to make a payment or set up a new domain.
 Once you’ve created a free account with Flywheel, you can create a demo WordPress site that’s hosted on a Flywheel subdomain.

-To help smooth the process of purchasing a hosting plan, you can quickly generate a link from within the Flywheel dashboard that’s sent via email to your client, letting them choose a plan and sign up with Flywheel.
+To help to streamline the process of purchasing a hosting plan, you can quickly generate a link from within the Flywheel dashboard that’s sent via email to your client, letting them choose a plan and sign up with Flywheel.
 Thanks to the referral program, you could receive a commission for each of your clients who sign up with Flywheel.
 Alternatively, you can purchase a hosting plan for the site as part of the service you provide for your clients.

 Because of the way the demo site feature works, there’s no need to migrate the website to another server location when it’s ready.
 Simply change the domain DNS settings and turn off the password protection to make the site publicly available.